Cletus Rawlins - A Will Starr Short Story

 Cletus watched, saying nothing.

 Jimmy Flanders turned as if to go to the house, and his hand disappeared under his shirt.
 But he had only just started to wheel and face Cletus Rawlins when the first blast from the shotgun hit him.
-Even then, he still managed to raise his pistol a little, but the second blast ended his worries forever.
+Even then, he still managed to raise his pistol a little, but the second blast ended his scheming forever.

 For a long moment, they all stood in shock at the sudden violence.
 Then Cletus Rawlings addressed the crew.